Bananaquit (Coereba flaveola)Spanish name: Reinita Mielera, Cazadorcita, Picaflor

 This small, adaptive bird is widespread and conspicuous in its habitat, both noisy and common.
 Its song, a series of high-pitched squeaks, can be heard all year as it travels between flowers searching for nectar.
 With geographic variation along its range, this species contains 35 subspecies, differing according to variations in song and plumage.

-In Costa Rica, the Bananaquit's back is dark gray, as are the wings which also have a white spot.
 The bird's underside is a distinct, bright yellow; it also has a grey throat and a black cap and eye mask with a white stripe above the eye.
 The female's and juvenile's colors are less bright than the male's.
 The Bananaquit's thin beak is sharp, black, and curved, quite useful for reaching nectar.

 The Bananaquit drinks nectar from many plants, particularly the flowers of large trees.
 It may also come to garden plants, and may become tame after spending considerable time around houses.
 As a nectar feeder, it acts as a pollinator on small flowers, but with large flowers it reaches the nectar by hanging from the stem and piercing the flower base with its sharp beak; in doing this, the Bananaquit is committing "nectar robbery,' as it evades exchanging pollination for its meal.
 This bird may also suck the pulp from fruit or swallow small bits, and catch insects for food.